Consumer Action Law

 Frequently Asked Questions

-Can a dealer legally change my contract after I sign it?
+Can a dealer legally change my contract after I sign it — including the interest rate?

 What should I do if I discover contract changes I didn’t agree to?

-Document the unauthorized changes immediately, contact the dealer in writing to request correction, and consult with an experienced auto fraud attorney to understand your legal options.
+Document the unauthorized changes immediately, then contact the dealer in writing to request an explanation and correction.
+Consult with an auto fraud attorney to understand your legal options.
+Do not sign any new paperwork before speaking with counsel.

 How long do I have to challenge unauthorized contract modifications?